stefax/cloud-developer/README.md

 - **frontend:** is the simple angular/ionic based frontend into the photo app
 - **deployment:** takes care of the deployment to kubernetes

 Each of these folders is completely independent from the rest.
-It can be extracted out of the project and taken to another completely new git repository and still works the same.
+It can be extracted out of the project, taken to another git repository, run in a different environment and still works the same (given it's configured correctly).

-## General
+## 2.1 General

-### Install dependencies
+### 2.1.1 Install dependencies
-For every folder that contains a `package.json` run `npm install` or `npm i` to have all required dependencies.
+For every folder that contains a `package.json`, run `npm install` or `npm i` to have all required dependencies.

-### Set environment variables
+### 2.1.2 Set environment variables
 For every folder that contains a `.env.example` file, copy it to a `.env` file and set environment variables there.

-### Creating docker images
+### 2.1.3 Creating docker images
 For every folder that contains a `Dockerfile` run `docker build -t <image-name> .` to build the docker image.

-## The four projects

-### User REST API
+## 2.2 User REST API

+### 2.2.1 What it does
+- Allows registering users and logging in
+- For authentication and to keep the credentials locally we use [JWT](https://jwt.io/introduction/)

+### 2.2.2 Requirements
-- needs a database with the user table
-- uses a postgresql db, that is exclusive to this User REST API
+1. needs a postgresql database with the user table, that should be exclusive to this User REST API
-- you need 2 dbs set up on AWS for this: one for dev/test/staging and one for production
+   - for AWS cost reasons, i used the database `udagram4feedms4dev` in AWS (db.t2.micro) that we also use for feeds
+   - for the chosen VPC security group i allowed PostgreSQL, TCP traffic from any source (inbound rules)

+### 2.2.3 Running it & tests
+- Use `npm run dev` to run the project in your dev environment.
+- Check out the postman collection in the tests folder and see which API endpoints there are.

-### Feed REST API
+## 2.3 Feed REST API

-#### What it does
+### 2.3.1 What it does
 - Provides access to the feeds.
 - You can currently list feed items or show one specific one without being logged in
 - You can create and edit a feed item when you're logged in (no ownership check implemented!)
 - For read and write access to the S3 bucket, we use [signed urls](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-signed-urls.html)

-#### Requirements
+### 2.3.2 Requirements
-1. needs a postgresql database with the feed table, that is exclusive to this User REST API
+1. needs a postgresql database with the feed table, that is exclusive to this Feed REST API
    - i created one database `udagram4feedms4dev` in AWS (db.t2.micro)
    - for the chosen VPC security group i allowed PostgreSQL, TCP traffic from any source (inbound rules)
 2. needs an S3 bucket for the images